 - “Marketing plans for Pepin County.”
 Journalism 445: Creative Campaign Messages.
 Doug McLeod.

 - “Best practices for analyzing school data.”
 Independent project with the School of Education.
 Sarah Archibald.

 - “Economic impact of the Durand-Arkansaw School District.”
 Independent project with the Division of Extension.
 Steve Deller.

 - “Statistical analysis of Wisconsin Forward Exam English and Language Arts scores.”
 Statistics 998: Statistical Consulting.
 Sunduz Keles.

 - “Statistical analysis of Wisconsin Forward Exam math scores.”
 Statistics 998: Statistical Consulting.
 Sunduz Keles.

-- “Behavior change communication campaign to improve water quality.”
+- “Surveying Pepin County farmers’ attitudes about nitrogen use.”
 Independent project with Life Sciences Communication and the Division of Extension.
 Bret Shaw.

 - “Best practices for managing GIS data.”
 Independent student project with the State Cartographer’s Office and the Nelson Institute for Environmental Studies.